FCC releases order approving Sprint, T-Mobile merger, vote was along party lines

-WASHINGTON (Reuters) - The Federal Communications Commission on Tuesday released its order approving T-Mobile US Inc’s (TMUS.O) proposed $26.5 billion (£20.59 billion) tie-up with Sprint Corp (S.N) in a vote split along party lines.
+WASHINGTON (Reuters) - The Federal Communications Commission on Tuesday released its order approving T-Mobile US Inc’s (TMUS.O) proposed $26.5 billion tie-up with Sprint Corp (S.N) in a vote split along party lines.

 Chairman Ajit Pai and two other Republican commissioners voted to approve the deal while two Democratic commissioners voted against it.
 The FCC commissioners voted earlier this month but the order was not made public until they could cut confidential information and give commissioners time to draft statements.